 NSA and its employees recycle, refurbish, and reuse millions of pounds of materials at the Fort Meade campus every year.
 There are four broad classes of recyclable or reusable material produced at NSA: facilities-related materials, declassified paper waste, Automated Data Processing Equipment (ADPE), and employee-derived materials.

 When it comes to handling waste, NSA excels.
 A waste diversion rate is the percent of the entire waste stream that is recycled compared to all the generated waste.
-In 2007, NSA had a waste diversion rate of 68.6%, which means that nearly 70% of all generated wastes were recycled!
-In comparison, Maryland's diversion rate goal for recycling is 40%, while the goal in Virginia is only 25%.
-Since 2002, the amount of waste landfilled at NSA has been reduced by 17.5%, while the amount of materials recycled has increased by 75.3%.
+In 2014, NSA had a waste diversion rate of 68% which means that nearly 70% of all generated wastes were recycled!
+In comparison, Maryland's diversion rate for recycling is 49%, while Virginia is only 41%.

 For many years, NSA has been recycling official paper waste through a pulping operation, thus rendering the waste unclassified.
 Although the workforce calls this "the burn bag process," the process has not involved burning the paper in many years; today, it is pulped in a machine similar to a giant blender.
-Each year nearly 1,750 tons of paper is recycled into paper pulp which is used to make a wide variety of paper products such as cardboard boxes, egg cartons, and gift boxes, to name just a few.
+Last year nearly 1,213 tons of paper was recycled into paper pulp which is used to make a wide variety of paper products such as cardboard boxes, egg cartons, and gift boxes, to name just a few.
 This classified materiel conversion produces the equivalent weight of three pickup trucks in pulp every day.
 Additionally, every ton of pulp recycled saves about two tons of wood.
-Therefore, NSA's recycling efforts save over 2,200 50-foot tall southern pine trees!
+Therefore, NSA's recycling efforts save more than 1,000 50-foot tall southern pine trees!

-NSA also has a robust electronics recycling program, with over 1.8 million pounds of electronic equipment recycled to date.
-This is NSA's third largest category of recyclables and includes computers, monitors, test equipment, and electronic devices such as PDAs.
+NSA also has a robust electronics recycling program, with over 192 tons recycled just in 2014.
+This NSA large category of recyclables includes computers, monitors, test equipment, and electronic devices such as PDAs.
 Recycling just one computer monitor can prevent four pounds of lead from being placed in a landfill.

 NSA has a robust in-office recycling program for plastic bottles, newspapers, and aluminum cans.
-In an average year, the NSA recycles over 57 tons of aluminum soda cans and plastic soda bottles, which is approximately the same as two million drinks.
+In an average year, the NSA recycles more than 160 tons of aluminum soda cans, newspapers and plastic soda bottles in 2014 alone.
 The resources saved by reusing the material derived from the recycling of one aluminum soda can equals the energy it takes to power a standard television for three hours.
 The goal is to continue to provide a program that allows employee participation while reducing the environmental impact through reduction in landfill disposal.